Buckillar/Timeloop/README.txt

     * add music / sound to the game to give atmosphere
     * create different paths (times) to be used based on random load

+11.12.23
+Added new line of code to make work on decoded website Added story still needs to be checked for bugs found some on some playtesting but may require more testing Added half images required need to generate and add in the rest Deleted old image files no longer being used

 05.12.23
 Added to the JavaScript new line which pulls intro story data from a WEBAPI Local host - https://github.com/Buckillar/Timeloop.git
 Can be changed